predicate-logic/cluttermonkey/README.md

 I've opted to install all deliverables into a single Docker container to make the experience easy to reproduce locally for testing.
 Please follow the instructions below to retrieve the project from my GitHub repo and then run the required command to build the environment.

 Please note building the Docker container for this project can take a while.
-Once built though re-running the start command will re-start the server in a clean state and start the collection process anew.
+Once built though re-running the start command will restart the server in a clean state and start the collection process anew.
 Once started you can go to the browser endpoint to run the queries and visualization against the data as it is collected in real-time.

 ---
 #### Install Instructions